 The Plausible Consequences of Mosaic Plagiarism

-This plagiarism can cause grave offense to the original author, resulting in accusing the student or the author of content copying.
-Hence, the copier may face adverse consequences of plagiarism.
+This type of plagiarism causes serious offense to the original author.
+The student or person involved is accused of being dishonest and may face adverse consequences of plagiarism.

-Like other forms of plagiarism, mosaic plagiarism, too, faces threats of punishments and penalties.
-It may lead to a reduction in grades or may even end up in the student’s suspension from the educational institute.
+Like other forms of plagiarism, mosaic plagiarism may carry punishments and penalties.
+It may lead to a reduction in grades or may even end up in the student’s suspension from the educational institution.

-For bloggers, the punishment for committing plagiarism is low search engine rankings, and for authors, a tampered reputation is the ultimate repercussion.
-By the law, there are some assigned acts and laws imposed upon the plagiarism causing offender.
+For bloggers, the punishment for committing plagiarism is low search engine rankings, and for the people who commit plagiarism, a tampered reputation is the ultimate repercussion.
+An author can also pursue the matter in court, which may lead to penalties or fines to the offender.

 How to Avoid Committing Mosaic Plagiarism?

 Appropriate citation of the sources helps in avoiding mosaic plagiarism.
-Implementing different genres of citations will provide the deserved credit to the original author.
+Using citations will help provide the deserved credit to the original author.
 Use quotation marks or add footnotes with the source to keep away mosaic plagiarism.

 A proper paraphrasing can be highly effective in such situations.
-A check for plagiarism is of utmost importance to avoid plagiarism in any category.
+A check for plagiarism is of utmost importance to avoid plagiarism of any kind.

-Plagiarism is a punishable offense, and the consequences of it, when detected, may vary in kind.
-Plagiarism penalties may be encountered either in monetary forms or through punishments, in the cases where students are involved.
+Plagiarism is a punishable offense, and its consequences, when detected, may vary in kind.
+Plagiarism penalties may be either in monetary forms or through punishments in cases where students are involved.

 It may be grade reduction or even suspension.
-But where it affects the most is the reputation of the author.
-Hence, to keep plagiarism away, here is knowhow on the common types, emphasizing mosaic plagiarism.
+Nevertheless, your reputation is what it affects the most.
+To keep plagiarism away, here are some common types of plagiarism, emphasizing mosaic plagiarism.